vlnn/qmk-keymap-charybdis-4x6/readme.md

 ## How to use
 TBD

+## Dependency
+EN/UA language switches via karabiner-elements special rule, that binds F13 to English layout and F14 to Ukrainian one.
+You have to configure your OS to support this settings (any two languages, actually, in any order -- keyboard will just send F13 or F14 key codes).

 ## Legacy docs from the maker

 The Charydbis (4x6) default keymap is inspired from the original [Dactyl Manuform](../../../../../handwired/dactyl_manuform) default keymap.